alexchilton/CAS_AML_RL_Project_Module6/README.md

 Part 1 is escape to muerren(?)

-Part 2 is fighting as a knight v bandits to rescue mykhalo

-Part 1 is escape from Mürren.
+Part 2 is escape from Mürren.
 Run around the maze and drink beer, ice holes (Frozen lake+) https://www.gymlibrary.dev/environments/toy_text/frozen_lake/

+Part 3 is fighting as a knight v bandits to rescue mykhalo